thatgato/SCLI/README.md

 ### WARNING
 This is my  first ever real C++ project and this project is part of my journey of learning C++.
 The code may not always be of the highest quality and I do not guarantee that it is bug-prone.

+*This project is heavily in development as of right now.
+I'm still building the framework of the entire CLI, there is no functionality yet.*

 ## Idea for the architecture of this project
 - Step 1:
   - The  user starts up the main executable file, either by directly opening it, or by manually (or automatically, if I find out how to) adding it to the system PATH variable.